 leaven in a lump of dough until it was all leavened (Mat 13-33).
 This parable

-that the new covenant has made us kings, priests and prophets through Christ
+Holy Spirit is in fact the anointing, which is available to the commoner, for God has made us kings, priests and prophets through Christ

-to our God and Father.
-The anointing is given to advance the gospel of Christ
+to the Father.
+The anointing is given to advance the gospel

 in the world, whereas the indwelling Holy Spirit is given to advance the